jpsm83/health/MULTILINGUAL_METADATA.md

 ## Overview

-The Health App now supports **true multilingual metadata** for all pages, not just articles.
+The Women Spot now supports **true multilingual metadata** for all pages, not just articles.
 This means that when a user visits a page in Portuguese, they'll see Portuguese metadata (title, description, keywords) instead of English.

 ## How It Works